"Who in the world am I? Ah, that's the great puzzle."

 It seems like a world away now, but I've often described this period as being some of the best and the worst times in my life.
 I returned home aged 25 years, with my beautiful little boy (he being part of the best times obviously!)
 It was a long and often rocky road getting back on track, with a lot of loss and heartache along the way.

 As I mentioned earlier, I didn't really start practising yoga until my 30's but I thank my lucky stars that it found me, because it really has transformed the way I live my life and helped me to deal with life's obstacles.
 For many years, I've worked in the voluntary sector, with a desire to help and support others - I worked 3 years for an organisation to support victims of rape and abuse; then another 3 years educating and supporting young people with drug and alcohol issues.
-Then from 2009 until 2018, I worked at Brathay Hall in the Lake District (the venue for one of the yoga/walking escapes), first as their Senior Youth Worker and later as the Cumbria Projects Manager, where we supported disadvantaged young people to realise their potential and help them become the best they could be.
+Then from 2009 until 2018, I worked at Brathay Trust in the Lake District (one of the venues for the yoga/walking escapes), first as their Senior Youth Worker and later as the Cumbria Projects Manager, where we supported disadvantaged young people to realise their potential and help them become the best they could be.

 It was during this time I also realised a dream to travel more.
 With my son at university, I was seeking adventure and I wanted to go somewhere I felt comfortable travelling to as a single woman: India + yoga = adventure!
 In 2017 I completed my 200 hour YTT in Ashtanga and Vinyasa flow at Sampoorna Yoga in Goa and life hasn't quite been the same since - in a good way of course.
 Today, I teach yoga with compassion, sensitivity, curiosity and humour, constantly encouraging self-exploration within the practice, cultivating mindful awareness during flow and within stillness.